-Grayson College's cosmetology programs may be completed in one year or less, and are affordable at community college tuition rates as compared to private training programs.
+Grayson College's cosmetology programs may be completed in one year or less, and offers more affordable tuition rates when compared to private training programs.

 GC students train in a modern salon environment and earn experience hours with patrons from the community.
 The Cosmetology Salon is located in the Career and Technology Center on the Main Campus.
 Training options include: